 12 Fun Trivia Facts to Celebrate Shark Week – Quiz

-Test your knowledge on sharks by answering the 12 questions below.
+Now that you know that sharks are actually more in danger of us than we are of them, you can safely learn more about them.
+Gather the kids and test your family’s knowledge of sharks by answering the 12 questions below.
 Click on “Answer” to see the correct response and to learn more.

 What is the fastest shark?
 (They can swim more than 50 miles per hour.)

 Which sharks don’t need salt water to survive?
 (There are two.)

 Which kind of shark is most likely to be found in a large group?
 (Think tools.)

 What is the biggest shark?
 (Don’t worry, they don’t attack humans.)

 What is the (assumed to be) smallest?
 (What do you use to see in the dark?)